The pros and cons of shared storage units

 Take care when choosing the person you wish to share storage with

 It is finally important to understand that you think well before you share a storage unit with someone.
 Make sure that you get along with that person well as you will need to communicate and coordinate together all the time.
-Doing this with a complete stranger is not something that we recommend even though there are many positive examples of such partnerships.
+Doing this with a complete stranger is not something that we recommend even though there are many positive examples of shared storage unit partnerships.